izderadicka/audioserve/README.md

     cutoff: SuperWideBand
 ```

-In each key first you have specification of codec-container combination, currently it supports `opus-in-ogg` or `opus-in-webm` (but other containers or codecs can relatively easily added, provided they are supported by ffmpeg).
-I have good experinces with `opus-in-ogg`, which is also default. `opus-in-webm` works well in browsers (and is supported  in browsers MSE API), but as it does not contain audio duration after trascoding, audio cannot be sought during playback in Android client, which is significant drawback.
+In each key first you have specification of codec-container combination, currently it supports `opus-in-ogg`, `opus-in-webm`, `mp3`, `aac-in-adts` (but other containers or codecs can relatively easily added, provided they are supported by ffmpeg and container creation does not require seekable output - like MP4 container).

+I have good experinces with `opus-in-ogg`, which is also default. `opus-in-webm` works well in browsers (and is supported  in browsers MSE API), but as it does not contain audio duration after trascoding, audio cannot be sought during playback in Android client, which is significant drawback. `mp3` is classical MPEG-2 Audio Layer III audio stream.
+It has three parametes. `aac-in-adts` AAC encoded audio in ADTS stream, similarly as `opus-in-webm` it has problems with seeking in Android client.

-Then there are 3 other parameters, where bitrate is desired bitrate in kbps, compression_level is determining audio quality and speed of transcoding with values 1-10 ( 1 - worst quality, but fastest, 10 - best quality, but slowest ) and cutoff is determining audio freq. bandwith (NarrowBand => 4kHz, MediumBand => 6kHz, WideBand => 8kHz, SuperWideBand => 12kHz, FullBand => 20kHz).
+For opus transcodings there are 3 other parameters, where `bitrate` is desired bitrate in kbps, `compression_level` is determining audio quality and speed of transcoding with values 1-10 ( 1 - worst quality, but fastest, 10 - best quality, but slowest ) and `cutoff` is determining audio freq. bandwith (NarrowBand => 4kHz, MediumBand => 6kHz, WideBand => 8kHz, SuperWideBand => 12kHz, FullBand => 20kHz).

+For mp3 transcoding there are also 3 parameters: `bitrate` (in kbps), `compression_level` with values 0-9 (0 - best quality, slowest, 9-worst quality, fastest; so meaning is inverse then for opus codec) and abr, which can be `true` or `false` (ABR = average bit rate - enables ABR, which is similar to VBR, so it can improve quality on same bitrate, however can cause problems, when seeking in audion stream).

+Overall `opus-in-ogg` provides best results from both quality and  functionality perspective, so I'd highly recommend to stick to it, unless you have some problem with it.

 You can overide one two or all three defaults, depending on what sections you have in this config file.

 Command line